nic-brian/setup-mariadb-instance/README.md

 sudo -s
 ```

-Once you have root shell, you can copy and paste the commands below to configure Webmin and WordPress.
+Once you have root shell, you can copy and paste the commands below to configure MariaDB and phpMyAdmin.

 ```bash